 |Ammonium dihydrogen phosphate||1 g|

 |Dipotassium phosphate||1 g|

 |Sodium citrate||2 g|

 |Distilled water||1 L|

-- Perform QC on each new lot of media prior to using them.
-Inspect agar for evidence of freezing, contamination, cracks, dehydration, and bubbles prior to storage and before use.
-Discard tubes that are blue.
+- Perform QC on each new lot of media before using them.
+Inspect agar for evidence of freezing, contamination, cracks, dehydration, and bubbles before storage and before use.
+Discard blue tubes.